blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </li>

 <li>
-<p>Identify the Customization</p>

-<p>Let's take a look at the search dialogs between the default and custom applications.
-Comparing the dialogs, clearly the dialog on the right has been customized.
+<p>Identify the customization.
+Let's look at the search dialogs between the default and custom applications.
+Comparing the dialogs, clearly the dialog on the right is customized.
 Inspecting the **Last/Org/Group name** field between the two applications, we can see they share the same unique field ID.</p>

 <p>![TODO](/assets/img/CustomFields/ComparingFieldIdSearchDialog.PNG)</p>